Unaimend/bionim/README.md

+# Bionim
 [![test](https://github.com/Unaimend/bionim/actions/workflows/main_test.yml/badge.svg?branch=main)](https://github.com/Unaimend/bionim/actions/workflows/main_test.yml)

 This package tries to provide a lot of the most useful data structures and alogrithms need in the different subfields of bioinformatics

 The apis for most of the algorithms we be quite unstable until version 1.0.0 is reached, also this package will grrow quite a lot in the next few months

+# Instalation
+Requires Nim to be installed on your system.
+See https://nim-lang.org/

+Installation with the nimble package manager is recommended:

+nimble install bionim

+# Tests
+To run test just run `nimble test` in the bionim directory

 Currently implemented alogrithms and data structures
 # Alignment